 Our case highlights the importance of considering pylephlebitis in the broad differential for abdominal pain, especially if there are co-existing risk factors for hypercoagulability.
 We also demonstrate that fulminant hepatic failure in these patients can potentially be reversible with the immediate initiation of antibiotics and anticoagulation.

-Key Words: Portal vein thrombosis; Septic thrombophlebitis; Gram negative anaerobic bacteremia; Pylephlebitis; Acute liver failure
+Key Words: Portal vein thrombosis; Septic thrombophlebitis; Gram negative anaerobic bacteremia; Pylephlebitis; Acute liver failure; Case report

-Hapshy V, Imburgio S, Sanekommu H, Nightingale B, Taj S, Hossain MA, Patel S. Acute Liver Failure: A Rare But Reversible Complication of Pylephlebitis.
+Hapshy V, Imburgio S, Sanekommu H, Nightingale B, Taj S, Hossain MA, Patel S. Pylephlebitis-induced acute liver failure: A case report and review of literature.
 World J Hepatol 2023; In press

 Core Tip: Septic thrombosis of the portal vein, also known as pylephlebitis, is difficult to diagnose as it often presents with non-specific symptoms including fever and abdominal pain.
 As a result, a high clinical suspicion for pylephlebitis is warranted since this condition is life-threatening without treatment.
 We aim to highlight acute liver failure as a possible life-threatening sequela of pylephlebitis.
 Furthermore, we demonstrate that prompt initiation of antibiotics and possible anticoagulation can result in complete resolution of fulminant hepatic failure.